-In clinical practice for those institutions that implemented NCP components in all or a portion of patients, the timing of implementation of Screening, Assessment, Planning, and Intervention were shown in Figure 3A whereas the frequency of Monitoring was shown in Figure 3B.
-In the 850 institutions implementing Screening, 563 (66.2%) did so within 24 h.
-Of the 722 institutions implementing Intervention, 317 (43.9%) did so within 48 h of hospital admission.
+In clinical practice for those institutions that implemented NCP components in all or a portion of patients, the distributions of the timing of implementation of Screening, Assessment,

+Planning, and Intervention are shown in Figure 3A, and the distribution of the frequency of Monitoring is shown in Figure 3B.
+In the 850 institutions implementing Screening, 563 (66.2%) did so within 24 hours.
+Of the 722 institutions implementing Intervention, 317 (43.9%) did so within 48 hours of hospital admission.
 Of the 622 institutions implementing Monitoring in their severely malnourished patients, 115 (18.5%) did so 3 or more times per week, while 143 (23.0%) did so less than once a week.
-Using slightly different criteria, of the 412 institutions that implemented Monitoring in their severe disease patients, 87 (21.1%) did so 3 or more times per week, while 84 (20.4%) less than once a week.
-Timing or frequency of implementation of each component as directed by instruction manuals were shown in Supplementary Figure 3.
+Using slightly different criteria, of the 412 institutions implementing Monitoring in their severe disease patients, 87 (21.1%) did so 3 or more times per week, while 84 (20.4%) did so less than once a week.
+Timing or frequency of implementation of each component as directed by instruction manuals are shown in Figure S3.